Module 1 · Lesson 1

 • Disjunction (A ∨ B) ↔ Sum type (Either)

-This is why Lean can be both a programming language and a theorem prover— they're fundamentally the same thing.
+This is why Lean can be both a programming language and a theorem prover— they're fundamentally the same thing!
+When you prove a theorem, you're writing a program.
+When you write a dependently typed program, you're constructing a proof.

 A Complete Example